jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Report Generation of student</h3>
-<p align="justify"> In the erpnext education module Today I was trying to generate report card for students while creating report card I am able to show the courses and exams but not able to show the marks of students in the report card.I have assigned the marks to the particular students.</p>
+<p align="justify"> In the education module Today I was trying to generate report card for students while creating report card I am able to show the courses and exams but not able to show the marks of students in the report card.I have assigned the marks to the particular students.</p>

 <!----------------------------------------------------------------------------------------------------------------------------->